 Monitoring of oxygen in the respired gases and arterial blood is the standard of care during all anesthetics today.
-None of us would consider administering general anesthesia without both an $FiO_2$ monitor and a pulse oximeter.
-Recent developments in pulse oximetry will make these instruments more reliable in moving or poorly perfused patients and those with dyshemoglobinemias, but they will still be subject to the fundamental limitations of saturation monitoring.
-Further advances in pulse oximetry might include the noninvasive measurement of total hemoglobin.
-In the near future, non-invasive monitors of oxygenation in specific organs and tissues (heart, brain) will become available.
+None of us would consider administering general anesthesia without both an Fio2 monitor and a pulse oximeter.
+New advances in pulse oximetry will make these instruments more reliable in moving or poorly perfused patients, but they will still be subject to the fundamental limitations of saturation monitoring.
+Further developments will include pulse oximeters that can function in the presence of COHb and MetHb.
+In the near future, noninvasive monitors of oxygenation in specific organs and tissues (heart, brain) will become available.
 Finally, mixed venous oxygen saturation indicates how much is "left over" at the end of the oxygen transport process, which gives an indication of the status of the transport system and the degree to which reserves are being used.